ojcchar/code_search_ir/README.md

 2. Modify the code_search_ir/build_run.bat script according to your environment

-3.  the script.
-If everything is ok, you shouldn't have any errors and the program should run successfully.
+3. Run the script.
+If everything is ok, you shouldn't have any errors and the program should build/run successfully.